 Admission Requirements & Details

-The admission details below may provide a better idea of the students U-M accepts.
+The admission details below may provide a better idea of the students U of Michigan accepts.
 The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted